ashiklom/pecan.book/PEcAn-in-the-Cloud.md

 ### Booting the VM

-On the EC2 management webpage you should be able to see your new PEcAn image as an option under Launch Instance.
+On the EC2 management webpage, [https://console.aws.amazon.com/ec2](https://console.aws.amazon.com/ec2), if you select Instances on the left hand menu you should be able to see your new PEcAn image as an option under Launch Instance.

+Select "Elastic IPs" on the LHS, and "Allocate New Address"

+Select "Network Interfaces" on the LHS and then under Actions select "Associate Addresses" then choose the Elastic IP you just created.

 Before launching, you will want to update the firewall to open up additional ports that PEcAn needs -- specifically port 80 for the webpage and 8787 for RStudio.
 Port 22 (ssh/sftp) should be open by default.
-Under "Security Groups" select "Inbound" then "Edit" and then add “Custom TCP Rule”.
+Under "Security Groups" select "Inbound" then "Edit" and then add "HTTP" and then “Custom TCP Rule” to add 8787.

+To boot the VM select "Actions" then "Instance State" then "Start"

+The menu provided should specify the IP where the VM has launched